FMW 6th Anniversary Show: Reception

-The 7th Anniversary Show was a huge success and became the most successful event of FMW of all time.
-The retirement of Atsushi Onita sparked huge crowd interest because his loyal fans wanted to see him compete in his last match and it drew a crowd of 58,250, the biggest in the history of FMW and it earned the company $2,500,000.
+The 6th Anniversary Show was a huge success and became the most successful event of FMW of all time.
+The retirement of Atsushi Onita sparked huge crowd interest because his loyal fans wanted to see him compete in his last match and it drew a record attendance of 58,250, the biggest in the history of FMW.
+It earned the company $2,500,000.

 Aftermath

 Atsushi Onita vacated the FMW Brass Knuckles Heavyweight Championship due to his retirement.
 Following his retirement, Hayabusa took over as FMW's ace under the ownership of Shoichi Arai, who Onita sold the company before retiring and the entire focus had been Onita throughout FMW's existence till then and the company switched to focusing on the younger talent.
 A Young Spirit Tournament was held to recognize the younger talent, which Masato Tanaka won by defeating W*ING Kanemura.
 On June 27, Hayabusa defeated Hisakatsu Oya to win the vacant Brass Knuckles Heavyweight Championship for the first time in his career but vacated immediately due to injury.
 He participated in the Grand Slam Tournament, which he ended up losing to The Gladiator in the final.

 Megumi Kudo enjoyed a lengthy reign as FMW Independent and WWA World Women's Champion, before dropping the title to Shark Tsuchiya on November 20, 1995.

 Mr. Pogo's attack on Yukihiro Kanemura at 6th Anniversary Show led to him to turn on W*ING and join Lethal Weapon with Hisakatsu Oya, Ricky Fuji and become the leader of the group.
 The Gladiator and Horace Boulder also turned on W*ING to join the group as well and Lethal Weapon replaced W*ING as the top villainous group in FMW.
 In January 1996, Víctor Quiñones returned to FMW and formed Puerto Rican Army which became the top villainous group of FMW and crippled Lethal Weapon and W*ING by luring away their top members into the group.
-Hayabusa and Masato Tanaka, the leaders of FMW's new generation took on Puerto Rican Army's Mr. Pogo and Terry Funk in a no rope explosive barbed wire time bomb land mine double hell death match at 7th Anniversary Show, which Pogo and Funk won.
+Hayabusa and Masato Tanaka, the leaders of FMW's new generation took on Puerto Rican Army's Mr. Pogo and Terry Funk in a no rope explosive barbed wire time bomb land mine double hell death match at the 7th Anniversary Show, which Pogo and Funk won.